HugoQuintal01/pocketbase-login-use-case/README.md

 ## Introduction

 This project is a React-based authentication system that includes login, registration, and password recovery features.
-It uses Firebase for user authentication and supports email/password as well as OAuth providers like Google and Apple.
+It uses Pocketbase for user authentication and supports email/password as well as OAuth providers like Google and Facebook.

 **Note:** On the home page, you can uncomment the `<AuthAnimation />` component to display a Lottie animation.